 The areas favored by the real estate sector are concentrated mainly in Mexico City (CDMX).
 However, also in Tulum City, which is considered one of the best places to invest in Mexico, as it guarantees a constant flow of tourists and prices that are still affordable and have high growth potential.
 Playa del Carmen also has exciting opportunities in the real estate sector, with its carnival and 12 million tourists in 2018.
 This city enables homeowners to rent their properties when the hotels are full.
 The emergence of applications such as Airbnb has helped to drive up the value of real estate in these areas.

 Investing in real estate is a more or less critical risk-taking depending on the sectors and the place where you spend.
 However, it is one of the safest long-term investments, with property values continuing to increase over time.

 Convinced by the Mexican market?
 Contact us

 Mexico is the second-largest country of Latin America in terms of population, and it’s still growing.
 With a current population of 127,819,469 habitants, and ethical trade agreement, and partners, it’s an excellent opportunity and environment for your business.

 If you’re looking to incorporate into Mexico, we recommend consulting a local expert on the process.
 At Biz Latin Hub, our team of local and expatriate professionals provides customized business solutions to ensure your success entering a new market.

-Reach out to our friendly Mexico team today via email at [email protected] for personalized support for your expansion.
+Reach out to our friendly Mexico team today via email here at Biz Latin Hub for personalized support for your expansion.

 Learn more about our team and expert authors.